harshkheskani/harshkheskani/README.md

 ### Hi, I'm Harsh 👋

-I am a final-year Computer Science student at the University of Glasgow, where I am working as a Software Engineer at Loopsio :)
+I am a student at the University of Edinburgh studying AI!

 <!--
 **harshkheskani/harshkheskani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.